 Serve topped with shredded Monterrey Jack cheese.

-- 1 medium onion
+- 1 medium onion, diced

 - 1 Tb butter